Our man takes a quick look at this week's live PGA Tour team event in Florida where 12 teams of two will attempt to win the QBE Shootout title...

 This is a very relaxed tournament and I just wonder how seriously the younger players take it.
 Whether they mean to or not, it must be really difficult for the elite pros to be mentally sharp after such a long year of contending in big events and even majors and previous renewals suggest siding with the older pros makes sense.

-At the age of 50, Steve Stricker, who had his wife caddying for him, won the event alongside Sean O'Hair last year, demonstrating that this an opportunity to show the young pups that there's life in the old dogs yet.
+At the age of 50, Steve Stricker, who had his wife caddying for him two years ago, won the event alongside Sean O'Hair, demonstrating at this an opportunity to show the young pups that there's life in the old dogs yet.

 *You can follow me on Twitter @SteveThePunter